-Indra Setiawan is a leading figure in ABNR's labour and employment practice, advising a long list of blue-chip domestic and multinational corporations, as well as Indonesian stateowned enterprises.
-He has in-depth knowledge and extensive experience in developing legal and communication strategies for individual and mass lay-offs; advises clients on the employment aspects of corporate transactions; compliance issues, such as workplace fraud; employee transfers; and the complex rules governing expatriates and employee benefits.
-Indra frequently represents employers during negotiations with employees and labour unions in relation to industrial relations disputes and strikes.
-He acts for clients at bipartite meetings, in mediation, before the Industrial Relations Court, and on appeal in the Supreme Court.
+Indra Setiawan is a key figure in ABNR's labour and employment practice, and he is listed as a Band 1 lawyer for labour and employment by Chambers Asia-Pacific.
+He has advised a long list of blue-chip domestic and multinational corporations, as well as Indonesian state-owned enterprises, across the entire spectrum of manpower law.
+He has in-depth knowledge and extensive experience in developing legal and communication strategies for individual and mass layoffs, and in assisting clients in the execution thereof.
+He advises clients on the employment aspects of corporate transactions, compliance issues such as workplace fraud, employee transfers and the complex rules governing expatriates and employee benefits.

 Ridzky Firmansyah Amin joined ABNR in February 2008 and is currently a partner at the firm.
-His main practice areas encompass commercial litigation, arbitration and dispute resolution, shipping and maritime, in addition to labour and employment matters.
-Ridzky's employment practice within ABNR includes drafting and review of employment contracts, employee handbooks and manuals, and collective labour agreements.
-He also provides advice and assistance in employment termination and negotiations, including complex employment matters arising from mergers, acquisitions, restructuring and reorganisation.
-Ridzky also represents clients before the employment authorities and the Industrial Relations Court in employment disputes.
+His employment practice within ABNR includes drafting and reviewing employment contracts, employee handbooks and manuals; collective labour agreements; and providing advice and assistance with employment termination and negotiations, including complex employment matters arising from mergers, acquisitions, restructuring and reorganisation.
+He has also represented clients before the employment authorities and the Industrial Relations Court in employment disputes, including disputes regarding breach of employment agreement and wrongful dismissal.